-While California has numerous success stories in water conservation, as a state we must do better.
-As the two charts (left) show, the costs of urban water use efficiency/conservation are relatively low compared with the potential yield of water from increasing efficiency.
-By comparison, the costs of two major new dam proposals (Sites Reservoir in the western Sacramento Valley and Temperance Flat Dam on the San Joaquin River) are quite high while the water yield from such investments is low and would benefit only a narrow sector of the California economy—agribusiness.
+As the accompanying charts (left) show, the costs of water obtained through conservation are low compared to the costs of two proposed dams (Sites Reservoir Dam in the western Sacramento Valley and Temperance Flat Dam on the San Joaquin River.)
+Correspondingly, the water yield from conservation is higher than that projected for the dam projects.

-In their study, Waste Not, Want Not: The Potential for Urban Water Conservation in California, the Pacific Institute staff announced that:
+The Pacific Institute arrived at a similar conclusion in its report, Waste Not, Want Not: The Potential for Urban Water Conservation in California:

-"The largest, least expensive, and most environmentally sound source of water to meet California’s future water needs is the water currently being wasted in every sector of our economy....Furthermore, the state’s natural ecological inheritance and beauty do not have to be sacrificed to satisfy our water needs."
+“…The largest, least expensive, and most environmentally sound source of water to meet California’s future water needs is the water currently wasted in every sector of our economy…Furthermore, the state’s natural ecological inheritance and beauty do not have to be sacrificed to satisfy our water needs…”

 In another report issued by the Pacific Institute on agricultural water conservation (More with Less: Agricultural Water Conservation and Efficiency in California – A Special Focus on the Delta), researchers concluded four strategies could reduce Delta groundwater overdraft, contribute significantly to ecosystem health and help meet legal restrictions of Delta water withdrawals:

 Citing federal and state studies, the Pacific Institute also noted that permanent retirement of 1.3 million acres of drainage-impaired San Joaquin Valley lands would save 3.9 million acre feet of water a year, reduce pollution mitigation costs and minimize the social and environmental impacts of contaminated drainwater.
 The institute’s broad view of California agriculture can be found in its report, Sustaining California Agriculture in an Uncertain Future.